St. Thomas Aquinas Catholic Secondary School (Oakville): Accessibility

 STA consists of 5 different entrances, from all different sides of the buildings, along with many emergency exits.

-Inside the school, there are 4 different stairwells, providing easy access to all three levels insuring that students and staff can get to where they need to go quickly and easily.
+Inside the school, there are 4 different stairwells, providing easy access to all three levels ensuring that students and staff can get to where they need to go quickly and easily.
 There is also an elevator located in front of the Attendance Office which also has access to all three stories.

 NOTE: Students are not permitted to use the elevator without explicit permission from a staff member.

 Extracurriculars

-St. Thomas Aquinas offers a variety of extra-curricular clubs and activities including its online news site Aquinas Online.
+St. Thomas Aquinas offers a variety of extra-curricular clubs and activities including Raider Media, its media and information group.